 4 Thoracentesis

-4.1 Perform a pre-procedure verification of the patient, the procedure, and the site of the procedure (“time-out”) per your institution’s policy.
+4.1 Perform a “time-out”- pre-procedure verification of the patient, the procedure, and the site of the procedure per your institution’s policy.

 4.2.
-Put on the hat and mask with shield, as well as the gown and glove using the sterile technique.
+Put on the hat and mask with shield, as well as the gown and gloves using the sterile technique.

 4.3.
 Clean the skin with chlorhexidine or available sterilizing agent.
 Be sure to clean a wide area around the marked space.